Skip to main content

 • Wake Interval -- The period at which the Power Module checks for incoming radio messages during Wake-on-Radio (WOR) mode, configurable from 14 to 255 ms (default 20 ms).

-• Wireless Link (WL) -- The external radio interface device (Access Point) that connects a desktop computer to the implanted COSMIIC System via USB, enabling wireless communication with the Power Module.
+• Wireless Link (WL) -- The external radio interface device (Access Point) that bridges to the implanted COSMIIC System through wireless communication with the Power Module.

 • WOR (Wake-on-Radio) -- A low-power mode in which the Power Module periodically awakens to check for incoming radio messages, reducing power consumption at the cost of increased communication latency.